SandSux/SciFi_Conky_HUD/README.md

       `chmod 755 conky_start`
       + be sure that you've put the conkly_start script in your path so you don't have to change directories or issue long          commands to start conky

+3. Now conky can be started by issuing the command:

+    `./conky_start`

 **Changes**
 + Compiled documentation and wrote README.md